jakiiii/Socket-Programming/README.md

 -------------------------------------------------------------------------
 ```

-**Raw Sockets:** Raw socket is an internet socket that allows direct sending and receiving of internet protocal packets without any protocal (TCP/UDP) specific transport layer formating.
+**Raw Sockets:** Raw socket is an internet socket that allows direct sending and receiving of internet protocol packets without any protocol (TCP/UDP) specific transport layer formatting.
 Example, RAW SOCKET is used for DDoS (Distribute Denial of Server Attack) attack.